Music Authority may collect a share of sales or other compensation from the links on this page.

 If you have a gaming headset for your PC or console, you might have already used this feature, as it is very common amongst headsets of this type.

-In order to utilize this technology, the device you’re using, in our case, a pair of earbuds, need to have a separate microphone that is recording your surrounding audio and processing it.
+In order to utilize the cancelling technology, the device you’re using, in our case, a pair of earbuds, need to have a separate microphone that is recording your surrounding audio and processing it.

 In order to achieve the best possible result, multiple microphones need to be monitoring the noise around you.
 However, with most earbuds, only one mic is doing the work.